WalkerGriggs/walkergriggs.com/content/posts/pssh_primordial_soup_of_secure-ish_headers.md

 I spent some time coming up with a way to effectively describe the contents of the PRH record for you, but I’ll tell you this joke instead.
 An Intel 8008, the universal coded character set TWO, and a standard generalize markup language walk into a bar…

-The punchline reads something like "UTF16 little endian, XMLL".
+The punchline reads something like "UTF16 little endian, XML".
 It’s always fun how a few decisions made by Intel architect the 8000 series, Microsoft developing Windows NT, and W3C creating a markup language for the web trickle into out streaming tech.

 But I digress.
 Let’s take a quick pass through this PSSH box.
 Playready PSSHs stored in manifest are actually stripped of the fields and ONLY include their data payload.
 That makes for a great shortcut for this talk.
 We start with a little endian integer size of 834 bytes.